NicholasBotorog/Junior-Star-Project-One/README.md

 The obstacles (defenders) are moving at a specific speed using `setInterval`.

 Every line of defenders gets tighter, being more difficult to dribble past them.
 That's when it is the time to be a team player and pass the ball to one of your team mates.
 I created a function that takes the player position and changes it to the position of a team mate.
-This simulating the ball being passed from one side of the pitch to another.
+This simulates the ball being passed from one side of the pitch to another.

 <img width="504" alt="Screen Shot 2022-06-23 at 6 55 48 PM" src="https://user-images.githubusercontent.com/103049873/175342550-68750047-9d2e-4800-ac48-332a7e3c90fc.png">

 I also added sound effects to make the game more dynamic.
-Everytime the player moves acros the pitch, collides with a defender, shoots wide or score the sound effects are triggered.
+Everytime the player moves across the pitch, collides with a defender, shoots wide or scores, the sound effects are triggered.
 There are also sound effects for every outcome of the game.

 In order to score, the player has to pass the goalkeeper.
 The scoring positions are cells 4 & 5.
 Everytime the player manages to score, the game speed will increase.